 Medicare Part D Education & Enrollment

 Congress passed federal legislation creating the Medicare Part D, Prescription Drug Assistance Program in 2003 and the program was implemented January 1, 2006.
 This program is available to anyone eligible for Medicare Part A or Part B. People with Medicare may enroll in Part D coverage through either a stand-alone plan or a Medicare Advantage plan.
-People on Medicare who choose not to enroll and have no other drug coverage may pay more for late enrollment.
+People on Medicare who choose not to enroll and have no other drug coverage may pay a penalty for late enrollment.

-- Convenience – know what pharmacies you can use;
+Convenience – know what pharmacies you can use;

-- Cost – know all the possible out-of-pocket expenses you may have to pay;
+Cost – know all the possible out-of-pocket expenses you may have to pay;

-- Coverage – make sure the list of covered drugs (formulary) includes your prescriptions.
+Coverage – make sure the list of covered drugs (formulary) includes your prescriptions.

 People who lose their creditable coverage have 63 days from the plan termination to enroll in a Part D plan with no penalty.

-Depending upon your income, individuals may be eligible for the LIS (Low-Income Subsidy) Assistance “Extra Help” program, which helps pay your premiums, helps pay your drug costs, and keeps you out of the “doughnut hole”.
+Depending upon your income, individuals may be eligible for the LIS (Low-Income Subsidy) Assistance “Extra Help” program, which helps pay your premiums, helps pay your drug costs, and keeps you out of the “donut hole”.